magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ## More automation

-Even though we've gotten good results with CLJ and CLJS unit testing and the TDD workflow, there are still some things we'd like to improve:
+Even though we've gotten good results with CLJ and CLJS unit testing and the [TDD][9] workflow, there are still some things we'd like to improve:

 1. We'd like to combine the CLJ/CLJS unit testing into a single `boot` command, which means in a single JVM;
 1. In turn, we'd like to combine the combined command with the `boot dev` command, again to use a single JVM;
 1. We'd like to call the `boot` command with some sane defaults to reduce its length and the options we have to remember.

 Let's start with the first goal.

 ## TDD task